 Sensor comparison: Canon 1D vs Fujifilm X100T

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Fujifilm X100T an APS-C sensor.
 The sensor area in the X100T is 33 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.